anytizer/plugin-stub.wp/plugin-stub/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Object Oriented sample plugin stub for creating your own WordPress Plugins.
+OOP based example plugin stub for creating your own WordPress Plugins.

 == Description ==

 This is a sample plugin stub.
-Download it and start editing.
+Download it and start modifying.
 It comes with pre-setup list of items like menus and links.
+You can modify it and make your own plugin.

-But everything is for a demonstration purpose only.
+Everything here is for demonstration purpose as well as saving time on creating a new plugin stub.

 == Installation ==